When Coding Style Survives Compilation: De-anonymizing Programmers from Executable Binaries: Real-World Scenarios

 For this experiment, we consider a set of 100 programmers from the GCJ data set, who all have 9 executable binary samples.
 This is the same data set as considered in our main experiment (see Section~\ref{sec:mainexperiment}), however, we now apply all three obfuscation techniques implemented by Obfuscator-LLVM to the samples prior to learning and classification.

 We proceed to train a classifier on obfuscated samples.
 This approach is feasible in practice as an analyst who has only non-obfuscated samples available can easily obfuscate them to obtain the necessary obfuscated samples for classifier training.
-Using the same information gain features as in Section~\ref{sec:mainexperiment}, we obtain an accuracy of 86.2\% in correctly classifying authors, which is only a mild drop in comparison to the 89.8\% accuracy observed without obfuscation.
+Using the same features as in Section~\ref{sec:mainexperiment}, we obtain an accuracy of 88\% in correctly classifying authors.